-La Dolce Vita, Pacifico Beach Club, and Che Sirloin have top-notch menus, but can be a little pricey.
+La Dolce Vita, Pacifico Beach Club, and Che Sirloin have top-notch, fine-dining menus, but can be a little pricey.
 Claudia y Gloria and The Lookout Restaurant as local favorites as well, with different views of the beach from close up and far away.

 Toucanoos is a cheap little eatery with great happy hour deals and delicious cocktails, while Kaixo offers up numerous sandwich and small dish options which make for a great lunch.